Perforce Workspace Handling in TeamCity

 VCS Root client mapping modification

-Usually, when a project administrator modifies a VCS Root client mapping specified in the VCS Root, this is considered as a change in VCS Root settings and results in a clean checkout.
+Usually, when a project administrator modifies a VCS root client mapping specified in the VCS root, this is considered a change in the VCS root settings and results in a clean checkout.
 This clean checkout behaviour can be disabled using the

 teamcity.perforce.enable-no-clean-checkout=true internal property.

-When a VCS Root is configured to use Client Name, or Stream, no clean checkout will occur when the client mapping of the corresponding client/stream is edited in Perforce.
-The corresponding TeamCity issue is TW-25344.
+When a VCS root is configured to use Client Name, or Stream, no clean checkout will occur when the client mapping of the corresponding client/stream is edited in Perforce.

 Forced protection against clean checkout